CesiumGS/3d-tiles/TileFormats/Points/README.md

 ### Point Positions

-`POSITION` defines the location where a point should be placed in Cartesian space.
-Positions may be defined relative-to-center for high-precision rendering. `RTC_CENTER` defines the center position in Cartesian space.
+`POSITION` defines the location for a point before any tileset transforms are applied.
+Positions may be defined relative-to-center for high-precision rendering. `RTC_CENTER` defines the center location.

 #### Quantized Positions